 Moving Forward with AI Talent Acquisition

-AI talent acquisition isn't a future trend.
-It's the current baseline for competitive hiring teams.
-With 43% adoption and accelerating, TA leaders who haven't started are already behind their peers.
+AI talent acquisition isn’t a future trend.
+It’s the current baseline for competitive hiring teams.
+With 43% adoption and accelerating, TA leaders who haven’t started are already behind their peers.
 Compliance requirements are tightening.
-The candidate trust gap is widening.
-And the talent market isn't getting easier.
+Candidate trust is eroding.
+And the talent market isn’t getting easier.

 Start sourcing with Pin’s AI talent acquisition platform - free